ssciwr/nbclick/README.md

-# nbclick - Turn Jupyter notebooks into command line application
+# nbclick - Turn Jupyter notebooks into command line applications

 `nbclick` allows you to modify and run Jupyter notebooks from the commandline.
 It builds on top of [nbparameterise](https://github.com/takluyver/nbparameterise) which allows